ajaykum2601/pdsnd_github/README.md

-change 1: updated the date, project title, descritpion, files used, credit change 2: added feedback for Richard change 3: added feedback for Python
+change 1: updated the date, project title, descritpion, files used, credit change 2: added feedback for Richard change 3: added feedback for Python change 4: Thank you note to the udacity team

 ### Date created
 27th August, 2022